Chipsetjunkie/LeanCode/README.md

 ## About The Project
 This is a side project focused on creating a code sandbox that allows code execution on the client-side.
 The main goal was to explore the idea of building a minimalistic sandbox similar to platforms like LeetCode.

 The project explores both firebase and localstorage as db sources.
-The main branch uses localstorage as db and authencation is maintained across sessions.
+The main branch uses localstorage as db and authentication is maintained across sessions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>